huggingface/diffusion-models-class/unit4/README.md

 ![image](https://user-images.githubusercontent.com/6575163/213657523-be40178a-4357-410b-89e3-a4cbd8528900.png)
 _Still frames from [sample videos generated with Imagen Video](https://imagen.research.google/video/)_

 A video can be represented as a sequence of images, and the core ideas of diffusion models can be applied to these sequences.
-Recent work has focused on findingappropriate architectures (such as '3D UNets' which operate on entire sequences) and on working efficiently with video data.
+Recent work has focused on finding appropriate architectures (such as '3D UNets' which operate on entire sequences) and on working efficiently with video data.
 Since high-frame-rate video involves a lot more data than still images, current approaches tend to first generate low-resolution and low-frame-rate video and then apply spatial and temporal super-resolution to produce the final high-quality video outputs.

 Key references:
 - [Video Diffusion Models](https://video-diffusion.github.io/)